Welcome to the Rogue Group GET OUTDOORS! Information

 *We reserve the right to deny participation due to safety concerns or for any other reason.

 *Dogs by prior permission only at the discretion of each hike leader.

 KS Wild is an advocate for the forests and wildlife of the Klamath and Rogue watersheds of northwest California and southwest Oregon.
 They offer many outings and activities in our area.
 Please remember, these are NOT Sierra Club sponsored outings..
 KS Wild is entirely responsible and their policies apply.
-Click to download a KS Wild outings schedule or scroll down here
+Visit the KS Wild Website for their current outings.TOP